The Move from Industry 3.0 to 4.0 in Baby Steps

 Technical Requirements:

-• Scalable AI Infrastructure and Governance: As AI becomes the operating core, robust infrastructure is required to support training, deployment, monitoring, and responsible oversight across enterprise systems.
+• Scalable AI Infrastructure and Governance: When AI becomes the operating core, infrastructure and governance are non-negotiable.
+Organizations need platforms for training, deployment, monitoring, and accountability to ensure autonomy remains reliable, safe, and trusted.

 Business Requirements